miklevin/MikeLev.in/_posts/2023-05-25-micro-soft-brains-and-saber-toothed-stability.md

 we're so addicted to meat.

-The honest truth is that if you're clever enough, you can get all 9 essential amino acids from coining the right plants.
+The honest truth is that if you're clever enough, you can get all 9 essential amino acids from combining the right plants.
+You know, like peanut butter and bananas.
 But that's a lot of work so nobody wants to do it.
 Even given the fact that hey, maybe you can stop hunting and killing and consuming the flesh of other creatures that display emotions, have higher social orders that look a lot like ours, and are quite definitely suffering.
 It's so horrible, life gives us a mechanisms to cope with it called shock.
 They prey is shocked into reducing the unbelievability of the situation and the tribe becomes callous to the suffering of the prey.

 Same with tech.
 Funny thing is that unlike in nature with the most successful designs becoming medium-sized omnivore generalists, like sayyyyyy... us, in